 5. Bake and serve

-Bake the dressing for 35-45 minutes, until the shrimp are cooked through and the mixture is set.
+Bake for 45-55 minutes, until shrimp are cooked and the mixture is set.
 Remove from oven and let it rest for 10 minutes before serving.
 Top with diced fresh chives.

 Any kind of Cajun seasoning would work - just start with ½ teaspoon first, as some Cajun seasonings can be spicier and / or saltier than Old Bay Seasoning.
 Taste the grits mixture before adding the eggs to determine if additional seasoning is needed.
 Check out Best Substitutes for Old Bay.